heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/02-code-examples/README.md

 # SMTP and ncat

-this directory contains a simple example of how to send an email using the SMTP protocol with a mock server.
+This directory contains a simple example of how to send an email using the SMTP protocol with a mock server.

 ## Usage